intelsdi-x/snap/docs/METRICS.md

 /intel/cassandra/node/apollo/type/Cache/scope/RowCache/name/Hits/OneMinuteRate
 /intel/cassandra/node/apollo/type/ClientRequest/scope/RangeSlice/name/Latency/OneMinuteRate
 ```
-### Dynamic Metrics
+## Dynamic Metrics

-A namespace including at least one wildcard is a dynamic metric.
+A metric is described as dynamic when it includes one or more wildcards.

 String representation examples:
 ```